 When planning your itinerary, map out all your stops.
 There will be plenty of unplanned stops along the way, and it’s best not to feel rushed.
 We try our best to avoid setting our days to a strict timetable because we know we will never be happy if we do that.

 When it comes to Iceland campervans, one of the first steps in planning your Iceland campervan trip is to determine your rental company.
 We drove around the Ring Road in a Happy Campers van and loved it.
 We picked it up in the capital, making it a great Reykjavik camper van, too.

-Happy Campers is family run by local Icelanders and you can find the whole family involved.
+Happy Campers is a family run by local Icelanders and you can find the whole family involved.
 We were checked out by the Sverrir or the “Happy Boss.”
 While his son was responsible for setting up our booking and another picked us up from the airport.
-They’re very much a family business wanting to show visitors the best of the country, and something we really appreciate.
+They’re very much a family business wanting to show visitors the best in the country, and something we really appreciate.

 The van comes with all you could need for a camping trip in Iceland.
 It has awesome features such as a heater for the cold nights, running water sink, and a fridge/freezer.
 If you want to learn more read our Happy Campers review.

-You should be prepared to drive a manual van.
-As with the rest of the world (besides the US), most of the campervans in Iceland are manual, but there are a few automatic vehicles.
-If you do require one an automatic vehicle make sure to book well in advance and expect to pay a premium for it.
+- Manual vs. Automatic: Be prepared to drive a manual van.
+Most campervans in Iceland are manual, but there are a few automatic vehicles.
+If you require an automatic car, make sure to book well in advance and expect to pay a premium.

-Consider the size of your campervan before you book.
-There is a few different size options ideal for one, two, three, and up to five people.
+- Size Matters: Consider the size of your Iceland campervan before you book.
+There are a few different size options ideal for one, two, three, and up to five people.
 We went with a Happy 2 for the two of us.
 The van was spacious and comfortable for two people.
-However, with a larger campervan comes reduced fuel economy so you’ll be paying more for that larger vehicle in more ways than one.
-Gas is really expensive in Iceland, almost $8 a gallon.
+However, with a larger campervan in Iceland comes reduced fuel economy, so you’ll be paying more for that larger vehicle in more ways than one.
+Gas is costly in Iceland, almost $8 a gallon.
 Think carefully about the campervan model you choose.